What is Medicare?

 Check with your provider before you get the service if you are unsure whether a service is covered

-A helpful resource to compare plan options in your area is the Medicare Plan Finder.
+A helpful resource to compare plan options in your area is the Explore your Medicare Coverage Options.

 What does Part D (Prescription Drug Plan) cover?